 1. General

-The following advice results from my previous personal experiences in
+The following advice results from my previous personal

-and around Bunaken.
+experiences in and around Bunaken.

-Should you have further questions or should you be in
+Should you have further questions or should you be

-hand they already have learned, too, to think modernly.
+on the other hand they already have learned, too, to think modernly.

 2. Dangers

 - In Manado: Look on your way!
-Pay attention to pits
+Pay attention to

-not indicated particularly like in your country.
+places are not indicated particularly like in your country.

-- The roofs of stalls usually are located in a
+- The roofs of stalls usually are located in a height

-height where an average tall Indonesian cannot hurt himself but
+where an average tall Indonesian cannot hurt himself but

-a European or American tourist
+a European or American tourist awfully well .

-- If you go for a walk on Bunaken, then pay attention to falling coconuts
+- If you go for a walk on Bunaken, then pay attention

-particularly at a strong wind.
+to falling coconuts particularly at a strong wind.

 - Alcohol is a problem in North Sulawesi particularly